-Length/credit: 1 year - 1.
-0 credit
+Length/credit: 1 year - 1.0 credit

+Grade(s): 10, 11, 12

-Prerequisite: It is recommended that students have a grade of "A" or "B" in Biology and
+Prerequisite: It is recommended that students have a grade of "A" or "B" in

+Biology and Integrated Math 1.

-Course Number: Algebra 1 04020303
+Course Number: 04020303

 This course is designed to engage students with a conceptually challenging presentation of chemistry topics that require a strong understanding of prerequisite math skills.
-Topics studied include states of matter, atomic structure, periodicity, chemical bonding, kinetics, equilibrium, acid-base theory, stoichiometry, electrochemistry and solutions.
-Each student will perform and write formal reports for laboratory activities each quarter which reflect the topic studied.
+Content is supported with rigorous mathematical applications including unit conversions, solving for unknown variables, graphing data, and identifying mathematical relationships in data.
+Topics studied include states of matter, atomic structure, periodicity, chemical bonding, kinetics, chemical reactions, nomenclature, acid-base theory, stoichiometry, electrochemistry solutions, thermochemistry, and equilibrium.
+Each student performs and writes formal reports for laboratory activities each quarter which reflect the topic studied.
 Student involvement through "hands-on" experiences, teacher demonstrations, and classroom discussion will enable him/her to gain a thorough understanding of the concepts presented.
-With some additional, independent work outside of the course, students can be prepared to take the Chemistry SAT Subject Test in the spring.